micmejia/bible-dump/NKJV/1 Kings/1 Kgs 2.md

 Then the king sent and called for Shimei, and said to him, "Build yourself a house in Jerusalem and dwell there, and do not go out from there anywhere.

 ###### 37
-For it shall be, on the day you go out and cross the Brook Kidron, know for certain you shall surely die; your [^h]blood shall be on your own head."
+For it shall be, on the day you go out and cross the Brook Kidron, know for certain you shall surely die; your blood shall be on your own head."

 ###### 38
 And Shimei said to the king, "The saying _is_ good.
 As my lord the king has said, so your servant will do."
 So Shimei dwelt in Jerusalem many days.